 Icefall of Bas Glacier d’Arolla in 1902 (left) and 2019.
 Source1902: Harry Fielding Reid, Library ETH Zürich, photo hs_1458-gk-b027-1902-0001.

 Bas Glacier d’Arolla rapidly changed in the first quarter of the 21th century.
-What looked like a solid at first, was gone by 2024.
+What looked like a solid body of ice at first, was gone by 2024.
 Only fragments of buried dead ice remain.
 One year before, the icefall finally broke, after being reduced to pitiful proportions.
 Above the icefall, the impressive icefield of Glacier de Mont Collon remains.
 It connects to Otemma Glacier and has ice up to 200 m thick.
 But most of its surface is below 3100, making it far from climate-proof.

 Search within glacierchange: